tonyflow/content-moderator-api/README.md

 matter how we optimize the service of receiving requests, the service will always be bound to how quickly the text is propagated to the Koala API for classification.
 This can be improved by :
    - using on-demand and regional(for proximity purposes) instances where we deploy the model ourselves
-   - caching certain sentences and returning cached classifications: This can be done by computing the Levenshtein/edit distance between incoming and cached requests and returning cached classifications if the distance is lower than an acceptable threshold
+   - caching certain classification: to be discussed further on

 ### Testing
 Currently, the application is under tested